sharmamukesh76/serverset/bamboo/README.md

 During the setup, make sure that the connection with the Stash is established.

 **TODO Continue with installation steps**

+Bamboo is installed as a service with start, stop and restart commands.

 For more information, please consult: